FTSE rises as investors eye FOMC, shrugs off GDP data

-LONDON The blue-chip index closed up on Wednesday, shrugging off weak UK GDP figures showing Britain slipped back into recession and disappointing first-quarter results from drugmaker Glaxosmithkline (GSK.L), as investors awaited results from a key U.S. Federal Reserve meeting.
+LONDON, April 25 The UK's blue-chip index closed up on Wednesday, shrugging off weak UK GDP figures showing Britain slipped back into recession and disappointing first-quarter results from drugmaker Glaxosmithkline, as investors awaited results from a key U.S. Federal Reserve meeting.

 Most market attention remains focused on a release by the U.S. Federal Reserve of its latest round of quarterly forecasts due at 1800 GMT, and comments by Chairman Ben Bernanke to follow in a news conference scheduled for 1815 GMT.